Temez1/kotisivut/src/pages/blog/nettisivujen-tekeminen-osa-2.md

 > However, we'll always offer a free plan for personal websites in support of a modern, open web.
 If you're currently working on a free project, your site will remain free with all existing features, even when we finish introducing our pricing.

-Jokaiselle varmasti tulee jotakin vastaan.
+Jokaiselle varmasti tulee joitakin ongelmia vastaan.
 Toivottavasti ei mitään ylitsepääsemätöntä mistä ei selviä googlen avulla.
 Mikäli näin on, tai heräsi jotain kommentoitavaa, niin [ota yhteyttä](/yhteystiedot).
 Voin näin ollen lisätä tähän postaukseen asioita mitä ei itselleni tullut mieleen.